croningp/electrondensity2/README.md

 run input.tfrecords.input_fn to create tfrecords reader

 ##Training models and doing the translation to SMILES
-In the examples folder there jupyter notebooks with this
+In the examples folder there are jupyter notebooks with this